surajkadapa/CacheBash/README.md

 ---

-A simple cache simulator that can simulate direct mapped and fully associative cache(FIFO), with more cache schemes and replacement algorithims to be added soon.
+A cache simulator written with only the standard C library that can simulate direct mapped and fully associative cache(FIFO), with more cache schemes and replacement algorithims to be added soon.
 ---

 # What is a cache?